John6867/OpenDroneMap/index.md

 If you want to pass in custom parameters using the settings.yaml file, you can pass it as a -v volume binding:

     docker run -it --rm -v $(pwd)/images:/code/images v $(pwd)/odm_orthophoto:/code/odm_orthophoto -v $(pwd)/odm_texturing:/code/odm_texturing -v $(pwd)/settings.yaml:/code/settings.yaml opendronemap/opendronemap

-## User Interface

-A web interface and API to OpenDroneMap is currently under active development in the [WebODM](https://github.com/OpenDroneMap/WebODM) repository.

 ## Video Support